alukosdev/ccsp/concepts/data/data-privacy.md

 Mandatory breach reporting requires both private and government entities to notify and inform individuals of any security breaches involving PII.

-Security breaches should be reported immediately to customers; however, 72 hours is defined in GDPR for informing the authorities.
+Security breaches should be reported immediately to customers; however, 72 hours is defined in the GDPR for informing the authorities.